chocolatey/choco-wiki/ChocolateyFAQs.md

 ### What is the package cacher?
 On the community repository, we have a CDN cache for those files that would be downloaded by packages - those remote urls are overridden by default in licensed editions of Chocolatey to use those cached binaries.
 This is to avoid 404 errors you would normally see if those urls changed or were removed.
 See [[Customer CDN Download Cache|FeaturesPrivateCdn]] for more details.

-<a id="markdown-security" name="security"></a>
-## Security

-<a id="markdown-is-chocolatey-secure" name="is-chocolatey-secure"></a>
-### Is Chocolatey secure?
-Yes, it is.
-You can read more at [[security|Security]] to understand the important details.

-<a id="markdown-why-do-i-have-to-confirm-packages-now-is-there-a-way-to-remove-this" name="why-do-i-have-to-confirm-packages-now-is-there-a-way-to-remove-this"></a>
-### Why do I have to confirm packages now?
-Is there a way to remove this?
-tl;dr - Yes, completely possible.
-Use `-y` or turn on `allowGlobalConfirmation`.

-Also check out the help menus now - `choco -h`, `choco install -h`

-Longer answer, we've moved a little closer towards other package managers for security reasons, where by default we stop and confirm if you are okay with the state change.
-We always communicate changes in the [[release notes|ReleaseNotes]] / [Changelog](https://github.com/chocolatey/choco/blob/master/CHANGELOG.md), which also end up in the [nuspec file](https://chocolatey.org/packages/chocolatey#releasenotes), so we highly recommend folks scan at least one of those to see anything tagged breaking changes.
-Always scan from your current version up to the one you are upgrading to so that you catch all changes.

-The one that is the most important right now is the `x.y.z` release (in this case 0.9.9), once we reach v1 we will be fully SemVer compliant and breaking changes will constitute a major version bump (we're still SemVer in a less than v1), so you can scan breaking changes and major new features in an `x` release, new compatible features in a `.y` release, and `.z` releases will only contain compatible fixes for the current release.

-0.9.9 introduced a new compiled client that was/is a total rewrite.
-0.9.10 will have complete feature parity with the older client - see [FeatureParity](https://github.com/chocolatey/choco/labels/FeatureParity).
-Why the rewrite?
-For a more maintainable, faster client that can run on mono now, so you are not completely tied to Windows.
-We've started adding support for other install providers (like [Scriptcs](https://github.com/chocolatey/choco/issues/247)).

-The [relevant bits of the release notes](ReleaseNotes#099-march-3-2015) for the FAQ:

- - [Security] Prompt for confirmation: For security reasons, we now stop for confirmation before changing the state of the system on most commands.
-You can pass `-y` to confirm any prompts or set a value in the config that will globally confirm and behave like older versions of Chocolatey (`allowGlobalConfirmation`, see `choco feature -h` for how to enable).

-Some folks may find the change quite annoying.
-The perspective of some folks isn't the perspective of everyone and we have some very security-conscious folks that want a verification of what they requested is what they end up with.
-So this prompt is extremely important for them.
-We are moving to a more secure by default approach so this change was important to get us there.
-Security related changes are some of the only things you will see that affect Chocolatey in such a way.

-We spent many months stressing over this change because of the breaking part and decided it wasn't going to get easier to change later.
-We've added the ability for you to set Chocolatey back to the way it was before with `allowGlobalConfirmation` and if the prompts annoy you, you should probably look at making this change.

 <a id="markdown-comparison" name="comparison"></a>